aybdee/aybdee.github.io/content/about.md

 # Other Stuff
 * I read a lot of books on a lot of topics\
-mostly never finish them (curse my short attention span :sob:)
+mostly never finish them (curse my short attention span 😭)

 * I'm really into music \
 like reaaaaaally into music \